Agentic-Intelligence-Lab/Agentic-Intelligence-Lab.github.io/_posts/2025-01-03-hiring-post.md

 We also provide opportunities for visiting experiences at top U.S. universities such as UC Berkeley, UIUC, CMU, Purdue, and GWU.
 For **research assistants**, we offer strong recommendation letters and ample opportunities to publish papers in top machine learning and robotics venues.

 For detailed requirements and additional information, please refer to the respective categories in [openings](https://agentic-intelligence-lab.org/openings/).
 If interested, please contact [Dr. Jiayu Chen](https://agentic-intelligence-lab.org/members/jiayu-chen.html) directly through <u>jiayuchen98666@gmail.com</u> or <u>jiayuc2@andrew.cmu.edu</u>.
 The Ph.D. application system at HKU accepts submissions **year-round**.

+<u>Deeply sorry that I am unable to respond to every inquiry unless it is to send an interview invitation.</u>